ml-explore/mlx-examples/lora/README.md

 ```

 To upload a fused model, supply the `--upload-name` and `--hf-path` arguments
 to `fuse.py`.
-The latter is the repo name of the original model which is
+The latter is the repo name of the original model, which is
 useful for the sake of attribution and model versioning.

-For example to fuse and upload a model derived from Mistral-7B-v0.1, you can
+For example, to fuse and upload a model derived from Mistral-7B-v0.1, run:
-run:

 ```
 python fuse.py --upload My-4-bit-model --hf-repo mistralai/Mistral-7B-v0.1